 At the beginning of the pandemic, I kept going back to my time living in Peru.
 There was a small bakery down the street from where I lived in Miraflores, a district of Lima.
 I can still remember the first time I bought an empanada from that place.
 It was filled with the most flavorful ground beef.
 I ordered it with a steaming hot cup of coffee.
 On the plate with the confectioners sugar-dusted empanada was just a slice of lime.
 I squeezed the lime on the tip of the empanada, positioned it for the perfect bite, and dove into it.
 It simply fell apart and melted in my mouth in the best of ways.
 I believe I audibly grunted.
 I wanted to recreate this empanada, so I began playing with ingredients and tweaking recipes until I got it right.
 I decided, too, that I would center indigenous Peruvian peppers as the base of the flavor.
 No shortcuts or substitutes.
-This is now the focus of Chiqui's Kitchen: to make melt-in-your-mouth, handmade, lovemade, Peruvian-style empanadas.
+This is now the focus of Chiqui's Kitchen: to make melt-in-your-mouth, handmade, lovemade, small-batch Peruvian-style empanadas.
 Take a look through this site to learn more about my offerings and don’t hesitate to get in touch with any questions.